nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/introduction-to-upgrading-liferay-dxp.md

 * [Updating the Database Driver](../configuration-and-infrastructure/updating-the-database-driver.md)
 * [Updating the File Store](../configuration-and-infrastructure/updating-the-file-store.md)

+## Executing the Upgrade

+There are three primary methods to available to execute an upgrade.
+[Using a Liferay DXP Docker image](./basic-upgrade-steps.md#using-the-latest-docker-image), [Using a DXP Bundle](./basic-upgrade-steps.md#using-the-latest-bundle), and [Using the Liferay Upgrade Tool](./using-the-liferay-upgrade-tool.md).
+For larger installations and production environments we strongly recommend using the Liferay Upgrade Tool.

+## Conclusion

+Review [Post-Upgrade Considerations](./post-upgrade-considerations.md) to ensure configurations and content are correct for your upgraded Liferay DXP installation.

 If you are upgrading from an older version (7.1 and below) you may also need to [install Elasticsearch](../configuration-and-infrastructure/dxp-and-elasticsearch.md) to handle search indexing.

-## Conclusion

-Finally, review [Post-Upgrade Considerations](./post-upgrade-considerations.md) to ensure configurations and content are correct for your upgraded Liferay DXP installation.
 Your upgrade is now complete.

 ## Related Information